kiwicom/nitrolib/docs/components.md

   linkCars: string,
   linkRooms: string,
-  linkHolidays: string, // empty string to omit
-  forceNewWindow: boolean, // force opening links in a new window
+  linkHolidays: string, // empty string to omit forceNewWindow?: boolean, // force opening links in a new window
 |};
 ```